JJWallis/sunnyside-agency/README.md

 </button>
 ```

-This project was my first time building a navigation for both mobile and wider viewports, therefore introducing a hamgburger icon to toggle that mobile navigation whilst rendering it invisible on larger screens.
-I quickly learned the importance of making such a toggle accessible by wrapping it in a `<button>` with an `aria-label` attribute, to provide additional context for interactive elements (links or buttons) housing no text content.
+This project was my first time building a navigation for both mobile and wider viewports, therefore introducing a hamgburger icon to toggle that mobile navigation, whilst rendering it invisible on larger screens.
+I quickly learned the importance of making such a toggle accessible by wrapping it in a `<button>` with an `aria-label` attribute, to provide additional context for interactive elements housing no text content.

 ```js
 const innerWidth = () => window.innerWidth